 Columbia Hills assets, which include wind energy and permit rights to about 8,000 acres of land, was originally obtained and permitted by Kenetech for use in a large wind energy facility planned for use with Bonneville power administration, Portland General Electric, and PacifiCorp.

 Although the project is not on Yakama reservation land, some tribal members and members of the local Audubon society expressed concern to Kenetech (and subsequently to Enron) that the site was on ‘sacred ancestral lands’.
-These concerns were not expressed by the tribal council as a whole.
+In its usual course of due diligence, Enron began holding meetings to discuss the project with the Tribal Council, and any invitees the Tribe elected to bring to the meeting. (see above)

 Prior to pursuing Columbia Hills, Enron American Indian Affairs had extensive meetings with The Yakima Tribal Council, exploring possible energy partnership opportunities